Cucumber: Nutrition

+Aroma and taste

 Depending on variety, cucumbers may have a mild melon aroma and flavor, in part resulting from unsaturated aldehydes, such as (E,Z)-nona-2,6-dienal, and the cis- and trans- isomers of 2-nonenal.
 The slightly bitter taste of cucumber rind results from cucurbitacins.

+Research from 2018 found that polyphenol content was higher in unpeeled cucumbers.

 Varieties

-In general cultivation, cucumbers are classified into three main cultivar groups: slicing, pickled, and seedless/burpless.
+In general cultivation, cucumbers are classified into three main cultivar groups: slicing, pickling, and seedless/burpless.